-Once admitted to the Nursing 1-2-1 Program, students will select either the Nursing 1-2-1 MATC Program or Nursing 1-2-1 WCTC Program.
+Once admitted to the Nursing 1-2-1 Program, students will select the Nursing 1-2-1 MATC or WCTC Program.
 Once admitted, students are required to take courses at Mount Mary University before starting the nursing ADN courses at MATC or WCTC.
 Students may attend Mount Mary University either full-time or part-time.
-Students are required to take courses full-time while attending MATC or WCTC to complete the Associates Degree in Nursing (ADN) component of the Nursing 1-2-1 Program.
+Students are required to take courses full-time while attending MATC to complete the Associates Degree in Nursing (ADN) component of the Nursing 1-2-1 Program.
+Students may choose full-time or part-time while at WCTC to complete the Associates Degree in Nursing (ADN) component of the Nursing 1-2-1 Program.

 Progression in the Nursing 1-2-1 Program

 To remain in good academic standing in the program a final grade of C or better is required for all courses, with a final grade of BC or better in BIO 100, BIO 211, BIO 212, and BIO 325.

 In order to successfully progress into the MATC or WCTC Associate Degree in Nursing program, students must obtain:

 - Cumulative grade point average of 2.5 or better in ADN pre-requisites

 - Grade of BC or better in BIO 100, BIO 211, BIO 212, and BIO 325

 - Grade of C or better in ENG 110 or ENG 120

 - Grade of C or better in PSY 103 or PSY 214